brack3t/Djrill/docs/usage/sending_mail.rst

     ``Boolean``: whether Mandrill should include all recipients in the "to" message header.
     Default from your Mandrill account settings.

+.. attribute:: view_content_link

+    ``Boolean``: set False on sensitive messages to instruct Mandrill not to log the content.

 .. attribute:: tracking_domain

     ``str``: domain Mandrill should use to rewrite tracked links and host tracking pixels